A Letter: Thirty-six Months

 Reach those toes

 A couple weeks ago you were playing in Ana’s room, found one of her pens, and decided to draw all over your body.
 I was out of the house, but you gave your dad an opportunity to have the “pens are only for paper” talk.
 We later discovered that you also added some decorations to Ana’s comforter and butterfly throw pillow.
+Discover exceptional drain cleaning chicagoland services designed to tackle even the toughest clogs with ease.
 I know this is something all kids must do, so I was glad it was relatively minor vandalism, and I pray you got it all out of your system.
 Just next time you use your body as a canvas try using washable marker, ok?

 Body Art